UC Davis

 Seminars and Workshops

-We have particle and cosmology theory seminars on Mondays, phenomenological seminars on Tuesdays, and LHC discussions at lunch on Wednesdays.
+We have particle and cosmology theory seminars on Mondays, phenomenological seminars on Tuesdays, and LHC discussions at lunch on Wednesdays, and string seminars on Thursdays.
 The detailed schedule can be found on our calendar, while a summary of upcoming events and slides from recent talks can be found in the seminar archive.
 There is a mailing list for seminar announcements that you can subscribe to.

 We have also been hosting a series of topical workshops that focus on discussion and interaction rather than formal presentations.